xjh19971/xjh19971.github.io/index.md

 # About

-I am a Master Student of Computer Science at Courant Institute of Mathematical Sciences, New York University.
-Prior to this, I got my Bachelor Degree of Engineering at Deparment of Automation, University of Science and Technology Beijing, in 2019.
+I am a Robotic Ph.D.
+Student at Tandon School of Engineering, New York University.
+Prior to this, I got my Master Degree of Computer Science at New York University and my Bachelor Degree of Engineering at Deparment of Automation, University of Science and Technology Beijing, in 2019.

 # Research Interests